nemmusu/domain-screenshoter/README.md

 5. **VPN Rotation During Retry:**
    - During retries, the script connects to a new VPN before processing each batch of failed domains, increasing the chances of successful connections.

-6. **Input Validation:**
-   - The script accepts only `'y'` or `'n'` as valid inputs when prompting the user.
-It will continue to prompt until a valid input is provided.
-   - **Graceful handling of `Ctrl+C` during input prompts:** If you press **Ctrl+C** during an input prompt, the script will handle it gracefully and exit without errors.

 ---

 ## Troubleshooting